 Electronic cigarettes (e-cigarettes, also known as electronic nicotine delivery systems, electronic non-nicotine delivery systems, or ‘ENDS’) are battery operated devices that heat a liquid (called ‘e-liquid’) to produce a vapour that users inhale.
 Although the composition of this liquid varies, it typically contains a range of chemicals, including solvents and flavouring agents, and may or may not contain nicotine.

 Electronic cigarettes are a topic of contention among public health and tobacco-control advocates, some of whom argue that they have the potential to minimise harm to smokers.
 Others argue that electronic cigarettes pose a threat to tobacco-control measures and that they should not be promoted as a ‘lower risk’ option for smokers, when their long-term safety is unknown.

 There is currently insufficient evidence to support claims that electronic cigarettes are safe, and further research is needed to enable the long-term safety, quality and efficacy of electronic cigarettes to be assessed.

 Statement from the CEO of NHMRC

 NHMRC Funded Research

-Since 2011 NHMRC has funded eight grants, committing nearly $6.5 million in funding for research into e-cigarettes to investigate the:
+Since 2011 NHMRC has funded ten grants, committing over $8.5 million in funding for research into e-cigarettes to investigate the: